craftercms/docs/source/developers/extensions/resources/form-control-plugins.rst

 |

-See :ref:`project-plugin-descriptor-file` for more information on setting up automatic wiring of your project plugin in Studio
+See :ref:`plugin-descriptor-file` for more information on setting up automatic wiring of your plugin in Studio

 ^^^^^^^^^^^^^^^
 Test the Plugin
 ^^^^^^^^^^^^^^^

-After placing your JS file, the project plugin may now be installed for testing/debugging using the ``crafter-cli`` command ``copy-plugin``.
+After placing your JS file, the plugin may now be installed for testing/debugging using the ``crafter-cli`` command ``copy-plugin``.

 When running a ``crafter-cli`` command, the connection to CrafterCMS needs to be setup via the :ref:`add-environment <crafter-cli-add-environment>` command.
 Once the connection has been established, we can now install the plugin to the project ``my-editorial`` by running the following: